Ana Carrasco

-She began riding a minibike at the age of three and was successful in the domestic junior motorcycle racing categories with victories in the 125cc Extremeño Speed Championship and the 125cc Murcia-Pre-GP Championship in 2009.
+Carrasco began riding a minibike at the age of three and was successful in the domestic junior motorcycle racing categories with victories in the 125cc Extremeño Speed Championship and the 125cc Murcia-Pre-GP Championship in 2009.
 She moved to the FIM CEV International Championship in 2011, becoming the first woman to score points in the series, and switched to the CEV Moto3 Championship the following year.

-Carrasco began competing in the Moto3 World Championship in 2013 for JHK Laglisse.
-She was the first woman to score points in the series by finishing fifteenth at the Malaysian Grand Prix and repeated the feat with an eighth at the season-closing Valencian Community Grand Prix.
+Carrasco first began competing in the Moto3 World Championship in 2013 for JHK Laglisse.
+She was the first woman to score points in the series by finishing fifteenth at the Malaysian Grand Prix and repeated the feat with an eighth place at the season-closing Valencian Community Grand Prix.
 Carrasco moved to RW Racing in 2014 but her season ended early due to sponsorship problems and had an injury-ridden campaign with RBA Racing Team in 2015.
-In 2016, she struggled in the FIM CEV Moto2 European Championship with Griful though a switch to ETG Racing in the newly formed Supersport 300 World Championship in 2017 ended with the first victory for a woman in a World Championship solo motorcycle race, in the seventh round at the Algarve International Circuit.
+In 2016, she struggled in the FIM CEV Moto2 European Championship with Griful, though a switch to ETG Racing in the newly formed Supersport 300 World Championship in 2017 ended with a historic first victory for a woman in a World Championship solo motorcycle race, in the seventh round at the Algarve International Circuit.
+Carrasco returned to Moto3 for 2022 and 2023, riding on a KTM for BOÉ Motorsports.